yashraj24october/Custom-Full-Pagination-in-JS/CustomFullPaginationInJS.md

 ### Just you need to add selector of a list wrapper and list-child-item according to your html structure.
+###  'active' class is added to the current active pager.
+You can style your pagination according to your requirement

 ```javascript
 let listWrapperSelector = '.list-wrapper';